 }

-}From a video URL
+}Use a video URL as input

 # Parameter descriptions:

-# --account-id: Your Alibaba Cloud ID.
+# --account-id: Alibaba Cloud account ID

-# --model-id: The embedding model to use.
+# --model-id: The embedding model to use

-# --video: The URL of the video.
+# --video: URL of the video

 oss-vectors-embed \